Abatement

 An attestation clause is the formal statement at the end of a will that records how the testator and witnesses signed it, providing evidence of proper execution under UK law.

-An attestation clause for an international will is a formal certificate signed by an authorised person confirming that all legal requirements for creating a valid international will under the Washington Convention have been met.
+An attestation clause for an international will is a formal certificate confirming that all legal requirements under the Washington Convention have been met.

 An attorney (in the LPA context) is a person you legally appoint through a Lasting Power of Attorney to make decisions on your behalf if you lose mental capacity.